bensheldon/island94-jekyll/_posts/2024-07-07-notes-from-carrierwave-to-active-storage.md

 I recently migrated [Day of the Shirt](https://dayoftheshirt.com), my graphic t-shirt sale aggregator, from storing image attachments with Carrierwave to Active Storage.
 It went ok! 👍

-There were a couple of things driving this migration:
+There were a couple of things driving this migration, though Carrierwave had served me very well for nearly a decade:

 - For budgetary reasons, I was moving the storage service from S3 to Digital Ocean Spaces.
 I knew I’d be doing some sort of data migration regardless.
 - I was using some monkeypatches of Carrierwave v2 that weren’t compatible with Carrierwave v3.
 So I knew I’d have to dig into the internals anyways if I wanted to stay up to date.